Back to Living Real Change

 When caught early, Lyme disease can be cured completely with special antibiotics.

-“Several antibiotics — like Doxycycline, Amoxicillin and Cefuroxime — are available to treat Lyme disease,” explains Dr. Kunche.
+“Several antibiotics — like Doxycycline, Amoxicillin and Cefuroxime — are available to treat Lyme disease,” Dr. Kunche says.
 “They are usually given by mouth, but intravenous antibiotics are an option for more severe cases.”

 Lyme disease prevention